artefactual-labs/mrt/README.md

 distributed along with the `archivematica-mcp-client` deb or rpm packages could instead be bundled as part of the application binary.

+## Supported architectures

+These are the platform-architecture combinations for which mrt provides
+compatibility:

+* linux-amd64
+* linux-arm64

 ## Usage

+Binaries are not published since this project is a proof of concept.
+Build the binary from sources as follows:

 ```
 $ go build -o /tmp/mrt .; /tmp/mrt